I’ve gotten a lot of positive feedback on my homemade ginger ale recipe, so I also wanted to share another favorite at our house: homemade root beer.

-Herbs for Homemade Root Beer:
+Herbs for Homemade Root Beer

-The herbs used in homemade root beer, mainly sassafras and sarsaparilla (as well as wintergreen) have some controversy surrounding them.
+The herbs used in homemade root beer, mainly sassafras and sarsaparilla (as well as wintergreen), have some controversy surrounding them.
 These herbs contain safrole, which was once found to cause cancer in mice.
 I personally do not feel that there is a risk when consuming sassafras root in its whole form, as this article from Nourished Kitchen explains:

-“Wintergreen leaf, though almost always an ingredient in most traditional root beer recipes, replaced sassafras as the prominent flavor in root beer during the 1960s when a study conducted on lab animals implicated safrole, a naturally occurring polyphenol, in liver cancer.
+Wintergreen leaf, though almost always an ingredient in most traditional root beer recipes, replaced sassafras as the prominent flavor in root beer during the 1960s when a study conducted on lab animals implicated safrole, a naturally occurring polyphenol, in liver cancer.
 Of course, the lab rats were fed massive quantities of safrole – the human equivalent of consuming about 32 twelve-ounce bottles of root beer a day.
 After the study was released, the FDA required commercial soft drink makers to remove sassafras from their brews.
 Of course, cinnamon, nutmeg and basil also contain safrole but this seemed to escape the attention of the FDA.

 Interestingly, while massive quantities of safrole caused liver cancer in lab animals, it seems that small doses may actually play a protective role for humans.
 Some studies indicate that safrole may actually stimulate the death of cancer cells, particularly oral cancers though it may also do so in lung and prostrate cancers.

 Wintergreen, already an ingredient in root beer, offered a flavor profile strikingly similar to that of sassafras, and made a ready replacement.
 Most root beers made today contain neither sassafras nor wintergreen and are instead made with artificial flavors.
-Even wintergreen extract, the preferred flavoring for many home brewers, is difficult to attain and typically is made with propylene glycol – a petrochemical.”
+Even wintergreen extract, the preferred flavoring for many home brewers, is difficult to attain and typically is made with propylene glycol – a petrochemical.

-How to Make Homemade Root Beer:
+How to Make Homemade Root Beer

 As I said, I am comfortable using sassafras and wintergreen in this recipe.
-While a variety of other herbs were sometimes used in traditional recipes (including sarsaparilla, burdock, anise, licorice, astragalus and others), I’ve found that the same flavor can be accomplished with only a few herbs.
+While a variety of other herbs were sometimes used in traditional recipes (including sarsaparilla, burdock, anise, licorice, astragalus, and others), I’ve found that the same flavor can be accomplished with only a few herbs.
 This simplified version is much more budget friendly as many of these herbs are hard to source and expensive.
-The rest of the herbs can be used if desired, and 1 tablespoon of each could be added.
+The rest of the herbs can be used if desired, and 1 Tablespoon of each could be added.
 In many places, sassafras can be wild-sourced, but I would recommend checking with a qualified herbalist or horticulture expert before using any plant.

 Before beginning, it is important to have the culture ready to go.
 I use a homemade ginger bug in this recipe as it gives both the flavor and carbonation, though any type of natural culture could be used.

-- ½ cup Sassafras Root Bark
+- ½ cup sassafras root bark

 - ¼ cup molasses

-- 2 teaspoons of natural vanilla extract
+- 2 tsp vanilla extract

-- ¼ cup lime juice (optional but good for flavor)
+- ¼ cup lime juice (optional)

-- ¾ cup homemade ginger bug or other starter culture like whey or vegetable starter
+- ¾ cup homemade ginger bug (or other starter culture like whey or vegetable starter)

-- Strain through a fine mesh strainer or cheesecloth to remove herbs.
+- Strain through a fine, mesh strainer or cheesecloth to remove herbs.

-- Let cool until warm but not hot and add the lime juice and then then ginger bug or other culture and stir well.
+- Add the lime juice and then then ginger bug or other culture and stir well.